A strange game which was popular on the Amiga, mainly for its wacky animation.

 Robin Levy was confirmed to have been working on the C64 version of the game, doing all the graphics.
 As for the coder, it was none other than John Kemp behind the programming.

 The animation was very sophisticated and ate away at memory, using up many sprites to simply stretch.
-The idea of having Sprite overlays was virtually impossible, and various problems occured in the development.
+The idea of having Sprite overlays was virtually impossible, and various problems occurred in the development.
 All of this added up to morale being lost on the project, and eventuated in John Kemp leaving the games industry for good.

 Jason Kelk confirmed seeing the preview while up at System 3, and apparently was at very early stages, probably what Commodore Format saw when they took their preview picture.
 The sprite animated very well in the demo.

 Originally around 2006, things were looking very bleak.
-The likelyhood of the game surviving was very slim.
+The likelihood of the game surviving was very slim.
 John Kemp had checked and could not find Putty on any of his work disks.
 The only place it may have existed was on the 286 PDS which System 3 had.
 It was likely that this was now long gone, and thus Putty C64 was looking to be immortalized only as the one single solitary scanned screen from Commodore Format.

 But in early 2008 things took a rather surprising turn!
 John Kemp managed to find a few disks labelled with “Putty” and confirmed that he had found the last version of the game.
 All disks were passed to Dan Phillips to preserve, but then Dan got a job in Canada and then passed the disks to Robin Levy.
 With everyone being very busy the past few years, it is only recently in December 2010 that Robin posted GTW a bundle of disks which included the remains of Putty.